Beating Carnot efficiency with periodically driven chiral conductors: Phototransition amplitude

 \section{Phototransition amplitude $a_n$}

-For completeness, we summarize the derivation~\cite{keeling2006minimal,dubois2013integer} that an electron propagating in a chiral channel out of an AC driven contact [see Fig.~\ref{fig:ac-bd} (a)] absorbs (or emits) $|n|$ photons with the transition amplitudes $a_n$ of Eq.~(\ref{eq:an}), for $n>0$ ($n<0$).
+For completeness, we summarize the derivation~\cite{keeling2006minimal,dubois2013integer} that an electron propagating in a chiral channel out of an AC driven contact [see Supplementary Figure~\ref{fig:ac-bd} (a)] absorbs (or emits) $|n|$ photons with the transition amplitudes $a_n$ of Eq.~(\ref{eq:an}), for $n>0$ ($n<0$).